Pembroke, Ontario: Economy

 The economy also benefits from tourism, aided partly by Pembroke's location on the Trans-Canada Highway.
 Pembroke is a gateway to natural adventures on the Petawawa and Ottawa Rivers, Algonquin Park and to world-class white water rafting a short distance to the southwest.

+Historical plaque mounted on the Munro Block in Pembroke, Ontario, Canada.
+The plaque records the construction dates and original ownership of the building by J. W. Munro in the 1890s.

+Sidewalk-level view of the Munro Block on Main Street in Pembroke, Ontario, Canada.
+The image highlights the stone facade, storefronts, and architectural details of the historic commercial block during winter.